 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as ANZACs) who served in World War I.

-However, the 1 hour was up so our Harley Davidson riders dropped our passengers back at Circular Quay.
-In conclusion, the 3Bridges Harley Davidson tour was a big success – and so much fun!
-They saw so much that the average traveller to Sydney doesn’t and had so much fun at the same time.
+However, the 1 hour was up so our Harley riders dropped the family back at their hotel.
+They were going to continue exploring the Emerald City – Sydney.
+In conclusion, the Sydney family Harley tour was a big success – and so memorable!
+They saw so much that the average traveller to Sydney – and most Sydneyites – don’t and had so much fun at the same time.

 Feel the Freedom!
 Check the tour out here!
 It’s our second most popular tour, the Eastern Panorama is our #1.